 Cook is willing to take risks, innovate and drive the business to future success.
 He’s also an active listener which allows him to build trust within his workforce and create long-lasting connections.

 Cook also highlights accountability as a key leadership trait, as well as knowing what you’re good at, and where you need help.

 Susan Wojcicki Leadership Traits

-Established as one of the greatest business leaders in Silicon Valley, Susan Wojcicki, CEO of YouTube, is still part of the small number of world renown female business leaders.
+Established as one of the greatest business leaders in Silicon Valley, Susan Wojcicki, CEO of YouTube, is still part of the small number of world renowned female business leaders.

 Elon Musk Leadership Traits

-Creator of Paypal, SpaceX and Tesla, Elon Musk is an admirable leader that has become a household name.
-This leadership is based heavily on 5 traits: Entrepreneurial spirit, his passion for innovation, positive attitude, strategic thinking and personal integrity.
+Creator of Paypal, SpaceX, and Tesla, Elon Musk is an admirable leader that has become a household name.
+This leadership is based heavily on 5 traits: Entrepreneurial spirit, passion for innovation, positive attitude, strategic thinking, and personal integrity.

 Leadership in Sport

 In the wake of his passing, Kobe Bryant has been under the spotlight, but not just for his huge impact on the sports industry.

 Bryant was classed as an Agile leader, allowing himself and his team to accelerate their success.
 With his adaptability on the court, and his passion for creative arts, Bryant inspired a generation of people to believe that they could have it all.